kyma-incubator/compass/docs/investigations/storage/sql-toolbox/sql-toolbox.md

 - supports SQL and Go binaries
 - creates additional table: `goose_db_version`

 Go-migrate seems to be more popular, is easier (use file names, instead of custom comments).
-It does not support Go binaries but at the moment I don't see advantages of them over plain SQL, so I suggest to use `golang-migrate`.
+It does not support Go binaries but at the moment I don't see the advantages of them over plain SQL, so I suggest to use `golang-migrate`.